-The current National Committee was elected at the NCAFC National Conference on December 8th and 9th 2012.
+The current National Committee was elected at the NCAFC National Conference on 12-14 December 2014.
 It has responsibility for what the NCAFC does in between conferences.
-The Campaign also has a Secretariat, responsible for co-ordinating the democratic procedures of the Campaign.

 The committee comprises: